juliogomez/docker_cheatsheet/README.md

 ## 5. Docker Compose

-This is a tool to orchestrate a number of containers as a service by mean of a YML file.
+This is a tool to orchestrate a number of containers inside a service, by mean of a YML file.

 ### 5.1 Example 1 - Connectivity